-1. should be asking when determining what is needed to meet or exceed its goals?
+Which one of the following questions is NOT among those the agency's management 1. should be asking when determining what is needed to meet or exceed its goals?

-☐ What products will be sold?

-✓ How long has the agency been in business?
+- How long has the agency been in business?

-☐ What is the source of the revenue?
+- What is the source of the revenue?

-☐ What kind of space-planning is needed?
+- What kind of space-planning is needed?

-2. Carla is an insurance broker, but not an insurance agent.
+- 2. Carla is an insurance broker, but not an insurance agent.
 What does Carla not have the authority to do?

-Act on behalf of the customer
+- Act on behalf of the customer

-☐ Identify prospects
+- Identify prospects

-✓ Authorize insurance transactions (bind coverage)
+- Authorize insurance transactions (bind coverage)

-3. Transacting insurance, account rounding, and cross selling are all tasks performed by what position in the insurance agency?
+- 3. Transacting insurance, account rounding, and cross selling are all tasks performed by what position in the insurance agency?

-☐ Office manager
+- Office manager

-✓ Account manager
+- Account manager

-New client business manager
+- New client business manager

-4. What might an insurance agency be lacking if employees struggle to understand its vision and do not unite or adhere to a plan or direction?
+- 4. What might an insurance agency be lacking if employees struggle to understand its vision and do not unite or adhere to a plan or direction?

-✓ Effective leadership
+Effective leadership

-A sufficient number of employees

 Experience in the industry